sonatype/helm3-charts/charts/nexus-iq/README.md

 ## Configuring IQ Server

 You can define the `config.yml` for IQ Server in your `myvalues.yml` file on startup.
-It is the `iq.configYaml` property.
+It is the `configYaml` property.
 For more details, see the [Configuring IQ Server](https://help.sonatype.com/iqserver/configuring) help page.
 Additionally the server can be started with JAVA_OPTS exported to the environment.
 This will be added to the server process invocation and can be used for purposes such as changing the server memory settings.
 See the defaults set in [the values.yaml file](values.yaml).